simonmonk/raspirobotboard2/README.md

 # Introduction

-Version 2 of the RaspiRobot Board has learnt from the lessons and feedback from version 1 and it is a great improvement over version 1.
+Version 2 of the RaspiRobot Board (RRB2) has learnt by the feedback from version 1 and it is a great improvement.

 ![RRBv2](https://raw.githubusercontent.com/simonmonk/wiki_images/master/rrb_on_chassis_fully%20loaded.JPG)

 The main features of version 2 are listed below.
-Improvements from version 1 are highlighted in bold:
+Changes from version 1 are highlighted in bold:
-+ Supplied fully assembled - no soldering
++ **Supplied fully assembled - no soldering**
-+ Bidirectional control of two motors
++ Bi-directional control of two motors
 + **Variable (PWM) power control**.
 This allows you to both control the speed of the motors independently and the use of  lower voltage motors than the battery pack.
 + **Supplies the Raspberry Pi with upto 2A using a switch mode power supply - run a fully loaded Pi and the Robot from 6 x AA batteries**
 + **Rangefinder header socket directly compatible with cheap HC-SR-04 ultrasonic range finders.
 Just plug them in directly**